 If an operator who is a member of the household is to be excluded in rating a particular automobile to produce a lower premium charge, the policyholder must submit a signed statement that such operator does not and will not operate the automobile to be insured.
-The signed statement must be on the Operator Exclusion Form, M-0106-S.
+The signed statement must be part of the Operator Exclusion Form.
+M-0106-S.

-If any operator excluded as a result of such signed statement operates the automobile, the appropriate operator classification premium for the full policy period may be charged unless a collision or limited collision claim has been denied in accordance with the provisions of the policy because the excluded operator was driving the automobile at the time of the accident.
+If any operator excluded by the Operator Exclusion Form operates the automobile, under any circumstances, the appropriate operator classification premium for the full policy period shall be charged and the company shall deny payment of any claim under the optional coverage for a collision or limited collision claim because the excluded operator was driving the automobile at the time of the accident.
+The company may elect not to charge the additional premium for the full policy period.